Pembroke College Boat Club (Oxford): History

+In 2025, the women's side became the first team to win headship for both Torpids and Summer Eights.The W1 Torpid achieved its first Headship in 2025 coxed by the three times World Champion and British Paralympic Gold medallist Erin Kennedy, who began coxing at the club in 2011.

 Coaching

-Recent coaches have included Ben Lewis, current Thames Rowing Club coach; GB coach Rob Dauncey and GB lightweights Chris Bartley and Simon Jones, and John Gearing (former-South African international and Master in Charge of Rowing at Radley College).
+Recent coaches have included Ben Lewis, current Thames Rowing Club coach; GB coach Rob Dauncey and GB lightweights Chris Bartley, Simon Jones and John Gearing (former-South African international).
+The current head coach is Laurence Whiteley MBE PLY.

-Results
+Honours

 Pembroke College Boat House on the Isis during VIIIs Week 2007.